hgkamath/createvmdk/README.md

 # createvmdk

 The purpose of this tool is to create vmdk files that wrap raw disks/partitions.
 It substitutes for handcrafting vmdks or using the Oracle-VirtualBox's `vboxmanage` tool or the VMware's `Virtual Disk Manager`.
 Installing virtualbox,for example, takes 200Mb of space, which is overkill for just wanting to create vmdks.
-The vmdk-s thus created can then be used by kvm, qemu, virsh, guestfish, etc.
+The vmdk-s thus created can then be used by kvm, qemu, virsh, guestfish, VirtualBox, etc.
 ```
 vboxmanage internalcommands createrawvmdk -filename \path\to\file.vmdk -rawdisk /dev/sda
 createvmdk.sh -f \path\to\disk001.vmdk -c fullDevice -x b:/dev/sda